-This unit uses a very small bulb to warm the nuts.
-I can’t say that it warms them too much but the idea is solid.
+This unit uses heating elements in the base to warm the nuts (my heating elements are missing).
 These were usually on the counter of merchants like gas stations and deli’s, not necessarily bars.
 It’s funny that the unit indicates cost per hand full because there is no coin mechanism.
 I assume patrons paid the merchant directly before taking their “hand full” of warm salty nuts.
 I am sure this will see a lot of use in our bar.

 Click Image to Enlarge